-Previous Contract Activity Agreement Number Locations Term Approved Amount Project Earnings Performance % ET16-0156 Irvine 8/18/15 - 8/17/17 \$41,272 \$23,259 56% Performance was lower than planned because the Company tracked business nas training, which did not qualify.
-WFY has implemented policies and procedure correct this problem.
-This proposal has been right-sized to reflect the prior project earnings. cedures to
+Previous Contract Activity Agreement Number Locations Term Approved Amount Project Earnings Performance % ET16-0156 Irvine \$41,272 \$23,259 56% Performance was lower than planned because the Company tracked business meeting as training, which did not qualify.
+WFY has implemented policies and procedures to correct this problem.
+This proposal has been right-sized to reflect the prior project's earnings. cedures to